TosbackCgusBridge-Bot/CGUs-versions/Noaa/Privacy Policy.md

 *   Budgets, grants and Corporate Services
 *   Educational resources

-Enter Search Terms Unprecedented Arctic warmth in 2016 triggers massive decline in sea ice, snow Warmer temperatures also bring record-breaking delay to fall sea-ice freeze AROUND NOAA // What are your chances for a white Christmas?
-'Untamed' shrews herald a warming Arctic This holiday season, give the gift of peace of mind Getting traction: Tips for traveling in winter weather
+Enter Search Terms Unprecedented Arctic warmth in 2016 triggers massive decline in sea ice, snow Warmer temperatures also bring record-breaking delay to fall sea-ice freeze AROUND NOAA // Besides it being really cold outside, what is the polar vortex exactly?
+What are your chances for a white Christmas?
+'Untamed' shrews herald a warming Arctic This holiday season, give the gift of peace of mind

 *   About our agency
 *   News and features